 Solarism is the major monotheistic religion of the Greater Solar Dominion.
 It played a pivotal part in the founding and early expansion of the empire, and together with a number of fairly constant policies it could be seen as the paradigm of the Dominion.
 Many variants exist, although most are mainly different cultural expressions of the Solarist teachings.
-The largest independent groups are the Hyperionites in the Perseus Gap and the Multiforms and Stellarists of the Sophic League.
+The largest independent groups are the Multiforms and Stellarists of the Sophic League.

-During the First Federation Era AI worship was developing from a primitive veneration or gratefulness/appeasement ritual to a more mature religious form.
+During the First Federation Era (1000-2000 AT) AI worship was developing from a primitive veneration or gratefulness/appeasement ritual to a more mature religious form.
 The Bridged Abyss by Mahara Benisol (1260 a.t.) revived Omega-point theology and became a potent eschatological background for the AI/evolution worship of Keterism in the middle first federation era.
-While a number of AI religions where the AIs embodied (deliberately or not) various classical archetypes or religious figures existed (cf. Temple of Thoth 2.0 or Gaianism), the Network of Light was the first truly successful fusion of the omegist/AI worship stream with the classical human religions.
+While a number of AI religions where the AIs embodied (deliberately or not) various classical archetypes or religious figures existed (such as the Temple of Thoth 2.0 or Gaianism), the Network of Light was the first truly successful fusion of the omegist/AI worship stream with the classical human religions.

 When the first wormhole link between the Solar system and Eden arrived in 2139 a.t.
 Borde and many followers immediately visited the Solar system in order to spread the faith.
 Here Borde interfaced the AI sphere (Second Interface) which led to his major work, the quasi-interactive narrative The True Sun (2140).
 He won over many AI-worshippers, traditional monotheists and omegists by his synthesis.
 His ideas spread widely, and while many copycat churches sprang up he remained the centre of the growing Solarist movement, partially through personality cult and partially through the media power of the Network.
 Over the next decades he extended his interface capabilities and aligned himself with the forces of the AI sphere which became known as Tiphareth (or, as the faithful claim, he catalysed their emergence by his being as the Prime Reflector).